marcusjensen15/Node-Blog-Production-Version/README.md

 * Once all necessary NPM packages are installed, you may run this application locally by entering: 'npm run start' within the application directory.
 * With BOTH MongoDB Database and Application running locally, you can navigate to 'localhost:4000' to see the live application.
 * All blog posts, new users, etc will be stored inside of your local MongoDB database.

+* Database is hosted on mongodb.com (not HEROKU).
+* Application front-end is hosted on Heroku

 ## Bugs and Issues